 What are Flavanols?

 Cocoa is renowned source of compounds called flavanols – types of polyphenol, that are naturally produced by plants and found in foods such as fruit, vegetables, tea, coffee, wine, grains and chocolate.
 You will notice one common aspect of all of these foods – they have stimulant qualities, can make you feel instantly more alert and are commonly acknowledged to help improve blood flow.
 A great deal of research has been carried out to try and establish the potential health benefits of cocoa flavanols, covering a variety of aspects including effects on heart health, immunity, dental health, skin, gut bacteria and cancer.

-There have been some very promising findings suggesting that cocoa flavanols can benefit certain aspects of heart health (namely blood pressure and cholesterol levels), however, it is difficult to make a sweeping statement about dark chocolate in general, as the amount of flavanols present in cocoa can vary due to the type of cocoa bean used.
+There have been some very promising findings suggesting that cocoa flavanols can benefit certain aspects of heart health (namely blood pressure and cholesterol levels), however, its difficult to make a sweeping statement about dark chocolate in general, as the amount of flavanols present in cocoa can vary due to the type of cocoa bean used.

 One leading research paper that analysed a variety of bars of chocolate commercially available in the UK found that dark chocolate contained considerably more cocoa flavanols than milk chocolate.
 With plenty of evidence pointing toward the positive effects of flavanols on heart health, it is assumed that the greater the flavanol level, the better the product is for you.
 As Dark Chocolate is known to contain a high amount of flavanols, the general assumption is that Dark Chocolate does have several properties that benefit certain aspects of our health.